1. Strengthen Economic Development

 3. Public Health and Safety

-Homelessness is an issue that the city struggles with.
+Homelessness is another public health issue that the city struggles with.
 In my time as a social worker and with the Hunger and Homelessness Commission I have seen first-hand the challenges and threats to public safety that homeless encampments pose to public health.
+I support the procedures we have in place to try to bring these people the help that they need and put them on a path to self sufficiency.
 As a member of the City Council I will use my experience to help manage this problem.

-I believe that homelessness is a regional issue.
-Right now, other communities direct their homeless population to Lowell because we have shelters and services to help.
+In the long term, I believe that homelessness is a regional issue.
+Right now, other communities direct their homeless population to Lowell because we have the shelters and services to help.
 While I support programs that provide a path to shelter and self sufficiency for the homeless population, Lowell should not be expected to bear the burden of this issue for the entire region.
-As a councilor, I will drive the City leadership to fight for more resources from the state and other local communities to curb this difficult challenge.
+As a councilor, I will drive the City leadership to fight for more resources from the state and other local communities to help address this difficult challenge.